 The Alice Springs Transformation Plan (ASTP) aimed to improve life outcomes for Aboriginal people who either lived in, or visited, Alice Springs (NT), particularly in town camps.
 It also aimed to reduce homelessness through housing and infrastructure upgrades and the provision of suitable support services.

 In 2011, further funding of $150 million was put towards the development of the Apmere Mwerre Visitor Park, as well as upgraded town-camp housing, temporary accommodation, buying liquor licences to reduce the extraordinary proliferation of outlets, and programs to curb anti-social behaviour.

 The NT and Australian governments were working in partnership with the corporate and community sectors, particularly Aboriginal organisations, to achieve the transformation and deliver sustainable improvements in service delivery.
-A dedicated Alice Springs transformation plan (ASTP) Joint Steering Committee (JSC) was established to oversee the design, development and implementation of the plan.
+A dedicated ASTP Joint Steering Committee (JSC) was established to oversee the design, development and implementation of the plan.